Silverthorne Attorneys Can Help.

-When someone sues, especially in cases of personal injury, their goal is usually to receive financial compensation for injuries they sustained.
-Normally, there are two kinds of damages someone can seek: damages that are non-economic and damages that are economic.
+When someone sues in a personal injury case, their goal is to receive compensation for injuries they sustained.
+Normally, there are two kinds of damages someone can seek.
+Damages that are non-economic and damages that are economic.
 These these damages might relate to damaged property or medical bills.
 Damages of a non-economic nature range from pain and suffering to emotional distress and beyond.
 A damage cap refers to laws that exist to limit the total amount that an injured party can receive from damages that are of a non-economic nature.
 Currently, every state has set a specific damages cap.

 The Purpose of Damage Caps